premchander-revature/interviewquestions/.NET FULL STACK/C#Exception_Handling.md

 <blockquote>

-throw statement preserves original error stack information but in throw ex, stack error of exception will be replaced with a stack trace starting with rethrow point.
+throw statement preserves the original error stack information but in throw ex, stack error of exception will be replaced with a stack trace starting with rethrow point.

 </blockquote>